herbsjs/herbsjs.github.io/docs/usecase/steps.md

 If defined, like the example above, the value of the result will be audited.

-If no explicit result is returned `Ok` the default result.
+The default result is `Ok` if no explicit result is returned.